-The case must be made of a material able to withstand the galvanic corrosive effects of seawater and, if metal, have a bracelet constructed of the same alloy.
+The case must be made of a material able to withstand the galvanic corrosive effects of seawater, and if metal, have a bracelet constructed of an alloy with comparable properties.
 For the most part, that means either 316L or, in Rolex’s case, 904L stainless steel.
-To test the resistance, dive watches are kept in a sodium chloride solution of 30 grams per liter for 24 hours, at between 18 and 25°C, and then inspected for pitting and oxidation.
+To test the resistance, dive watches are kept in a sodium chloride solution of 30 grams per liter (30 g/l NaCl ) for 24 hours, at between 18 and 25°C, and then inspected for pitting and oxidation.

 Next, all dive watches, whether digital or mechanical, must have some form of device to allow the wearer to measure elapsed time, up to one hour.
 Typically, for mechanical watches, this is taken care of by a rotating bezel.

-That surround must show markings every five minutes, and be unidirectional—as in, only turns one way.
+That surround must show markings at least every five minutes, and be unidirectional—as in, it only turns one way.
 A fundamental safety feature, it means if it gets knocked for any reason, it will only read that the immersion time has been longer than in reality rather than shorter.

 Dive watches generally have distinguishable indexes at the four cardinal points, and particularly the 12 o’clock position, to help prevent disorientation in poor light.

-The Lumes on a dive watch need to meet ISO standards
+The Lume on a dive watch needs to meet ISO standards.

-To recreate the effects of typical recreational Scuba, dive watches undergo a range of carefully regulated tests to simulate the conditions in which they are expected to operate.
+To recreate the effects of typical recreational Scuba life, dive watches undergo a range of carefully regulated tests to simulate the conditions in which they are expected to operate.